 As the name suggests, it is used for counting the elements reached to the end.
 Like in the filter example, counting the number who satisfied all the filter’s conditions.

 long evenAndLt5Count = list.stream() // even numbers less than 5s .filter(n -> n < 5 && n % 2 == 0) .count(); System.out.println(evenAndLt5Count);Code language: PHP (php)

 I use this more often than any other terminal operation.
 It allows you to create the

 Collection form of the elements of the stream after processing them.
 These

 Map.
 The Collection includes elements that passed through the last pipe.

-In the pipeline we have multiplied the number by 5, then filtered numbers less than 30 and added 2.
+In the pipeline, we multiplied the number by 5, then filtered numbers less than 30 and added 2.
 And after all the elements are done process, we collect them into the list.

 The Last Sip